filippomenegatti/FilippoMenegatti/README.md

 ## 🕵️ Something about me:
 - 🏠 Based in Milan and Ferrara, Italy
-- 🖥️ Data Analyst and Consultant at Softlab SpA
+- 🖥️ Data Analyst at Prima Assicurazioni SpA
 - 📖 Data Science student at UniMi with Bachelor's Degree in Economics

 ___